iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 internet-oriented big data platforms.

-For maximum flexibility, the iQunet server supports both protocols and employs the following strategy to link the OPC-UA core system to the MQTT system:
+For maximum flexibility, the iQunet server supports both protocols and employs the following strategy to link the OPC-UA core system to the MQTT subsystem:

 - The OPC-UA node **tree path is used as the topic** for publishing data via MQTT.
   A user-definable "Root/" can be prepended to the path (default: server name).